CluedIn-io/CluedIn.Documentation/_docs/0-gettingStarted/Creating an Account/Creating an Account.md

 Creating an Account

 One can create many CluedIn accounts per CluedIn instance.
-This can be used for multi-tenancy, or simply for testing different things out.
+This can be useful for multi-tenancy, or simply for testing different things out.

 When CluedIn is first installed, you will not have a default account created.
 You will need to use the REST API or the User Interface to be able to register your account.
 You will need to produce the following information: